FlailingFog/flailingfog.github.io/material.md

 ## Normal quality settings
 Normals are set to lower quality by default to increase animation playback performance.
 To change to higher quality normals, just enter the Raw Shading group, connect the higher quality output node and unmute the node by selecting it and pressing the M key.
-This is done automatically when baking materials.
+This is done automatically when baking materials so you don't need to worry about it if you plan on exporting the model from blender.

 ![image](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/mat17.png)